 Guilty until proven innocent: that is the “justice system” presented to us by director Destin Daniel Cretton in this cinematic adaptation of Bryan Stevenson’s 2014 memoir, Just Mercy: A Story of Justice and Redemption.
 Stevenson, founder of the Equal Justice Initiative (EJI) based in Montgomery, Alabama, has dedicated his career to overturning the wrongful convictions of African-Americans in the southern United States.

 Tragic as it may seem, McMillian’s story is par for the course in old Dixie.
-While this story takes place in Monroe County, Alabama, the Confederate flag in the bar frequented by the sheriff and his friends is a reminder that the past has not been buried – not then, and if we are to believe recent controversies over the flag, not even now.
+While this story takes place in Monroe County, Alabama, the Confederate flag in the bar frequented by the sheriff and his friends is a reminder that the past has not been buried—not then, and if we are to believe the recent controversies over the flag, not even now.
 Activism may be the only way to bring justice to a lawless land.

-The pace and subliminal elements throughout the film, such as the checkered shirts worn by Stevenson and his friends that parallel the prison bars seen by the African-American prisoners every day, take the viewer deep into the psyche of the activist lawyers.
+The pace and subliminal elements throughout the film, like the checkered shirts worn by Stevenson and his friends that parallel the prison bars seen by the African-American prisoners every day, take the viewer deeper into the psyche of the activist lawyers.
 Unjust incarceration is not good for anyone: the sheriff eventually has a change of heart, as does an impoverished white prisoner.
-By probing the community to reveal the truth, Stevenson enables them to free themselves from their bigotry.
+By probing the community to reveal the truth, Steven enables them to free themselves from their bigotry.

 Just Mercy conveys an intellectual message through emotions, and it is likely to change the minds of the most sheltered among us.
 Briefly mentioned is the critical role played by the EJI in starting an open dialogue about the history of lynchings across the United States.
 The National Memorial for Peace and Justice, opened by the EJI in Montgomery in 2018, is one way to do this.
 Another way would be to publish the names of the lynchers and recontextualize why the justice system let them get away with it.